nono/ditaa-live/README.md

 TODO
 ----

+* Check if ditaa-live is installable with `go get`
 * Add a minimal CSS
 * Fix it in Firefox 10 (use MozWebSocket instead of WebSocket)
+* Learn how to make tests in golang ;-)

 Credits
 -------

-♡2011 by Bruno Michel.
+♡2012 by Bruno Michel.
 Copying is an act of love.
 Please copy and share.

 Released under the MIT license